 Why do I have to choose a department now?

 There’s a lot to learn as a B.S.E. student, and it has to be done in a certain sequence.
 Affiliating with a department makes sure that you follow this sequence and stay on track toward the 36 courses required for your degree.
 Joining a department now also pays off in junior and senior year, when you will already know many of the other students and departmental faculty.
-This makes working on projects and independent work much easier, as well as forming attachments that can benefit you immensely later on.
+This makes working on projects and independent work much easier, as well as developing associations with faculty, staff, and fellow students that can benefit you immensely later on.

 What if I don’t like the department I have chosen?

 If you change your mind over the summer, it’s a fairly simple matter to change at the start of the fall term.
-Just stop by the Undergraduate Affairs Office in C-209 and pick up a sophomore change-of-department form and obtain the signature of the departmental rep of your old department, then of your new department, and return the signed form to C-209.
+Just stop by the Undergraduate Affairs Office in C209 E-Quad and pick up a sophomore change-of-department form and obtain the signature of the departmental rep of your old department, then of your new department, and bring it back to C209 E-Quad.
 The further along you go, changing departments gets trickier, but it’s usually possible to make a change after the fall term, even sometimes after the spring term.
 Of course, it helps if you’re as on track with the courses in your new department as much as possible.
 After a certain point, it usually doesn’t make much sense to change.
 Many students have found that they often can take courses in other SEAS departments and have them count toward their major as technical electives.